KoryNunn/dom-to-js/README.md

 Say you need to create some DOM in JS, and you already have the DOM generated from another source, this writes the code to do the same for you.

-The outputted code is not pretty, but I'm sure you know how to pretify JS...
+The outputted code is formatted in a way that you will likely want to format it in your code.

-toLaconic.js is a jQuery plugin that converts selected elements to an array of strings.
+dom.to.js is a library that converts selected elements to a string.

-The strings are JavaScript that can be used to create the targeted element again, in laconic.
+The string is JavaScript that can be used to create the targeted element again.

+The library supports pluginability of other dom creation librarys, as exists in toLaconic.js

+Also, if jQuery is available, dom.to.js attaches itself as a plugin.

+# usage #

+Usage in vanila JS:

+    domToJs(element);

+Usage in jQuery:

+    $element.toJs();

+To use a plugin:

+    domToJs(element, 'laconic');

+# Settings #

+There is really only one setting at the moment, and that is the ability to force dom.to.js to maintain whitespace.
+Usually, if you are going to use the outputted code as a basis for code you want to work with, you don't want a heap of textNodes with whitespace.
+However, maintaining whitespace is useful if you want to create exactly the same HTML, say, if you were testing a plugin.

+# Tests #

+A fairly crude but effective test page, testPage.html, can be loaded to see the plugins in action, and if they are doing what they are supposed to do.
+The page will run any plugin you add to it if you want to test your own.

 # Future #

-I plan to add to this repo with a non-jQuery reliant script that can be extended to generate JavaScript for any DOM creation library.
+Nothin much, maybe add some other dom creation libraries?